wkhere/stackless/Doc/library/urllib.request.rst

    method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be usedi).
-The timeout feature actually works only for HTTP, HTTPS, FTP and FTPS connections).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
+The timeout feature actually works only for HTTP, HTTPS and FTP connections).

 .. method:: OpenerDirector.error(proto, *args)